 The Otago Regional Council provides regulations and guidance for managing natural resources (water, air, land) in the Otago region.
 It is charged with the actual day-to-day implementation of environmental policy, especially with regards to water management.

-The Otago Regional Council is manages water resources and that influences galaxiids, as freshwater fish.
+The Otago Regional Council manages water resources, and that influences freshwater fish like galaxiids.
 So we talked to Matt Dale, Water Resource Scientist from Otago Regional Council to understand the link between resource management and galaxiids.

 Functions of ORC that might influence native fish:

-- ORC provides information about fish distribution on request of interested parties.
-It is a landowner’s responsibility to provide information about fauna in his/her stream.
-Unfortunately, in many cases they are not aware of the presence of galaxiids that might be affected by a change of consents on their land.
-However, ORC can predict the presence of native fish due to their knowledge of the surrounding sites.
-They take this into account when issuing resource consents.
+ORC provides information about fish distribution on request of interested parties.
+It is a landowner’s responsibility to provide information about fauna in his/her stream, but in many cases they are not aware of the presence of galaxiids that might be affected by a change of consents on their land.
+The ORC can predict the presence of native fish due to their knowledge of the surrounding sites; they take this into account when issuing resource consents.

-- Pest control.
-ORC also inspects animal pests; however, freshwater invasive fish like trout are not officially considered a pest.
+Pest control.
+ORC also inspects for animal pests.
+Trout, though an invasive fish, are not officially considered a pest.

 People in ORC that work with water:

 The Land Resources Team is responsible for sustainable land and water management in Otago.
 They advise communities in the management of the local resources.